 The Oak Ridges Moraine Conservation Plan was developed by the Province to protect this landform.
-Vaughan will support the objectives of the Oak Ridges Moraine Conservation Plan to protect natural heritage and hydrological features and functions.
+Vaughan will support the objectives of the Oak Ridges Moraine Conservation Plan to ensure the effective protection of natural heritage features.

 - 3.4.1.1.
-To recognize the Oak Ridges Moraine as a Provincially significant natural feature that requires special regard and protection. - 3.4.1.2.
+To recognize the Oak Ridges Moraine as a natural feature that requires special regard and protection. - 3.4.1.2.
 That the Provincial Oak Ridges Moraine Conservation Plan Area applicable to the City of Vaughan is identified on Schedule 4. - 3.4.1.3.
-That the use of land within the Oak Ridges Moraine identified on Schedule 4 is subject to the applicable policies of this Section as written to be in conformity with the Oak Ridges Moraine Conservation Plan. - 3.4.1.4.
+That the use of land within the Oak Ridges Moraine identified on Schedule 4 is subject to the applicable policies of this section. - 3.4.1.4.
 That where there is a conflict between the policies of this section and the policies in the remainder of this Plan, the policies of this section shall prevail. - 3.4.1.5.
 To assist in the implementation of the Oak Ridges Moraine Conservation Plan by working with the Province in the implementation of tree cutting and site alteration by-laws required by the Oak Ridges Moraine Conservation Act and any subsequent regulations.